masszhou/unity_banana_navigation/report.md

 q_{\pi}(s,a)=\mathop{\mathbb{E}}[G_t|S_t=s, A_t=a]
 $$
 * read: the cumulative rewards from state $s_t$ when take action $a_t$ and subsequently following policy $\pi$
-* a bridge between state value and action
+* a bridge between state value, and action, policy

 ### 1.4 Bellman Equation
 * Redefine state value function and action value function in an iterative way